 Andy Soriano and his Alegre team are no strangers to success.
 They are the past winners of Mini Maxi World Championship in 2014 with the Mills-designed 72-footer, but the offshore and inshore wins go back to 2008 when Soriano first campaigned the original Alegre, a 68-footer.
 The crew won the Middle Sea Race – line honours and overall, were second in the Maxi worlds; and won the Giraglia line honours and overall.
 They are twice winners at the Copa del Rey.

 Tactician is the young Brit, past 470 World Champion – Nic Asher, who cut his teeth as strategist on Rán Racing.
-Some of the core group have been with Soriano since the beginning, Olly Cameron – boat captain and Joe Cox.
-Will Best, Gerry Mitchell and North Sails’ Kevin George are among the longest serving core crew members.
+Some of the core group have been with Soriano since the beginning.
+Joe Cox, Will Best, Gerry Mitchell and North Sails’ Kevin George are among the longest serving core crew members.
 Soriano is an accomplished and talented owner-driver.

 In 2016, Andy Soriano’s Alegre were almost always feisty contenders fighting in the heart of the fleet, more often than not near the front early on in races.
 Their ability to come back from a poorer early position or to really capitalise on a strong first rounding position – in the white-hot tussles that characterise the mid pack racing – cost them a higher overall placing.
 That can be said for many crews, but Alegre once again proved they have massive talent and commitment onboard, finishing second in Scarlino.